Top 5 Whole Life Companies for Infinite Banking

 The Best Dividend-Paying Whole Life Companies for Infinite Banking

-#1 Penn Mutual
+#1 Mass Mutual

 In addition to its solid history, Penn Mutual has recently revamped its product to have all the necessary attributes of the best Whole Life policy for Infinite Banking, such as: